MiryamCarrera91/MiryamCarrera91/README.md

 Here are some ideas to get you started:

-- 🔭 Actualmente estoy trabajando en mejorar mi GitHub
+- 🔭 I'm currently working on improving my GitHub
-- ⚡ Recien termine mi bootcamp en Tripleten
+- ⚡ I just finished my bootcamp at Tripleten
-- 💬 Pregúntame sobre alguno de mis repositorios
+- 💬 Ask me about any of my repositories
-- 📫 Cómo contactarme:
+- 📫 How to contact me:
 miryamecarrera@gmail.com